The murals of the 13th arrondissement

 Notes

-Water fountains and public toilets are available in some gardens, marked on the OSM map.
-There are numerous bars, restaurants and shops along the route.
+Water points and public toilets in some gardens, marked on the OSM base map.
+Numerous bars, restaurants and shops all along the route.

 Square Gustave Mesureur: